shivendra-bhonsle/ResumeAi-IAI-group-project/FINAL_PROJECT_REPORT.md

 - **Experience range**: 0-10+ years across candidates across various roles
 - **Education levels**: Bachelor's through Master's degrees

-**System Design Philosophy:** Our system is role-agnostic and determines candidate-job fit purely from content matching (skills, experience, semantic similarity, education).
-We do not use predefined role labels or categories in the matching algorithm unless it is mentioned in the document or job description itself, as this would constitute data leakage.
-The system works with any job description and evaluates fit based on the actual requirements stated in the posting, not predetermined classifications.
+**System Design Philosophy:** Our system is role-agnostic in its matching logic and determines candidate-job fit purely from content matching (skills, experience, semantic similarity, education).
+We do not use predefined role categories or classification labels in the matching algorithm - the system does not "know" that it's evaluating a "Data Scientist position" versus a "Software Engineer position" as discrete categories.
+Instead, it extracts and matches the actual content: required skills, experience descriptions, and responsibilities stated in the job posting against the candidate's skills, work history, and qualifications from their resume.

+**How Role Information is Used:** While our system does not classify roles into predefined categories, it does extract job titles from both job descriptions and candidate experience sections as part of the semantic understanding.
+For example:
+- From job description: Extracts title "Senior Data Scientist" and incorporates it into semantic similarity scoring
+- From resume experience: Extracts titles like "Data Analyst" or "Machine Learning Engineer" as part of the candidate's professional history
+- These extracted titles contribute to the overall semantic matching but are not used as classification labels (i.e., the system doesn't have a rule like "Data Scientist role = requires category X skills")

+**Note on Terminology in This Report:** Throughout this report, we use descriptive labels like "Data Scientist," "Backend Engineer," or "Senior Data Scientist" to help readers understand candidate backgrounds and make examples easier to follow.
+When we refer to someone as a "Data Scientist," we mean their resume shows experience with that job title and associated responsibilities, not that we manually classified them into a category.
+Our algorithm processes job titles as text features within the broader semantic similarity calculation, alongside skills, responsibilities, and experience descriptions.

 **Data Processing Approach:**
 To build our parsing and matching system, we leveraged two reference datasets for structural guidance: